 Pelvic Blocking Treatments

 Herniated disc symptoms can also be treated through pelvic blocking techniques.
-Cushioned wedges placed under each side of the pelvis allow the use of gentle exercises to draw your disc away from the nerve it may be pressing on, easing spinal pain.
+Cushioned wedges placed under each side of the pelvis allow gentle exercises to draw your disc away from the nerve it may be pressing on, easing spinal pain.

 Additional Treatment Options

-Chiropractors suggest you supplement the above treatment options with additional techniques to find relief.
+Chiropractors suggest supplementing the above treatment options with additional techniques to find relief.
 Such additional options include:

 These more conservative chiropractic treatment options target your herniated disc at its root cause and help manage its other symptoms.